akhilnayak0206/cricket-tournament/README.md

 # Cricket-Tournament

-This is a cricket tournament to see various information about cricket.
+This is a cricket tournament website to see various information about cricket.
 This is a **MERN** project.
 The Back End is made using **NodeJS & ExpressJS**.
 The Front End is made using **ReactJS**.